aaronroberson/slush-angular-webpack/README.md

                     - simpleTest.less
                     - simpleTest.html
                     - simpleTest.test.js
+            - states/
-            - controllers/
+                - main/
                     - index.js
+                    - main.js
+                    - main.html
-                - MainController.js
+                    - main.less

 *** pack/ manually created and used instead of src/ to prevent a conflict with the default Salesforce folder structure.